Happy Feet Two: Plot

 On returning to Emperor-Land, the penguins discover that a large iceberg has trapped the emperor penguins in a pit surrounded by ice walls.
 While Mumble, Erik and Atticus deliver their supply of fish to the stranded penguins, Bo returns to Adélie-Land to seek help.
 The next morning, a large flock of skua attack the emperor penguins, and although Noah the Elder encourages them to fight back, all hope seems lost until Bo returns with Sven, who begins a cooperative effort to feed the emperor penguins by hunting fish.

 The humans who rescued Sven and Lovelace return to Antarctica to help, but a blizzard causes them to flee.
 Erik urges Sven to teach the penguins how to fly, but Sven reveals that he is not really a penguin, but a tufted puffin.
-Mumble begins to tap dance, leading the penguins in a dance that weakens the ice, but several chunks break loose, sending Bo, Atticus and several other penguins into the crevice.
+Mumble begins to tap dance, leading the penguins in a dance that weakens the ice, but several chunks break loose, sending Bo, Atticus, Carmen, Lovelace and several other penguins falling into the crevice.
 Ramón realizes that Carmen is trapped and jumps down to be with her, finally winning her love.
 Sven proves himself as a worthy dancer and leads the Adélies in a dance while Erik and Mumble go to seek Bryan's help.
 Meanwhile, a reformed Will reunites with Bill and their flock, and Bill reveals that they are now legends because of their journey.

 Mumble and Erik arrive at Elephant Seal Beach, where Bryan is in the middle of a dominance fight.
 Mumble pleads for help, but Bryan declines because of his Beach Master duties.
 Using his singing abilities, Erik praises Mumble for his bravery and condemns Bryan for refusing to help after Mumble rescued him.
 The elephant seals travel en-masse to Emperor-Land, where Mumble, Gloria, Erik, the emperor penguins, the elephant seals, Will, Bill, their krill swarm and Sven work together to destroy the iceberg, after which Mumble and Erik reunite with Gloria.